metabase/metabase/docs/enterprise-guide/serialization.md

 - User accounts or settings
 - Alerts on saved questions
 - Personal Collections or their contents (except for the user specified with the `--user` flag; see below)
+- Revision history of questions and dashboards (so questions and dashboards loaded via serialization won't have "last edited by" and "last edited at" property)

 ### Before creating or loading a dump